PGCE in Science Partnership (Biology, Chemistry or Physics)

 The science team has an international reputation for its work on teaching pupils the understanding necessary for investigative science.
 This is often referred to as 'the thinking behind the doing'.
 The importance we place in this aspect of science is reflected in the course.

-The achievement of the standards necessary to be awarded Qualified Teacher Status will be assessed by mentors in school, their judgements moderated by observations carried out by university tutors.
+The achievement of the standards necessary to be awarded Qualified Teacher Status will be assessed by mentors in school, their judgments moderated by observations carried out by university tutors.

 Several members of the science team contribute to the course, and you will be supported throughout by a science tutor who has recent experience in schools.